datatrail-jhu/03_fileorganization/manuscript/00_motivation.md

 D) Create a set of folders at the beginning of every project

 ?
-Which of the following is not a target audience of a data science project?
+Which of the following is NOT a target audience of a data science project?

 a) Your coworkers in six months
-b) Your coworkers in six months
+B) You right now
-C) You right now
+c) You in six months
-d) You in six months
+d) Your boss in six months

 {/quiz}